 On This Page

-A highlight and requirement of the MEM curriculum is one designated capstone course, or one independent capstone project with a faculty advisor, during the second year of study (joint-degree and part-time students can complete the requirement any time after the first year of study at YSE).
-All YSE capstone courses can be found below, and additional information about the MEM capstone experience can be found in the MEM Capstone Guidance section.
+A highlight and requirement of the MEM curriculum is one designated capstone course, or one independent capstone project with a faculty advisor, during the second year of study.* All YSE capstone courses can be found below, and additional information about the MEM capstone experience can be found in the MEM Capstone Guidance section.